New Jersey Layoffs — July 2008

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across New Jersey, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across New Jersey, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New Jersey.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New Jersey WARN notices, browse layoffs by state, or download the full dataset.